Bodyweight management

 Health care providers use the Body Mass Index(BMI), which is a measure of your weight in relation to your height, to define overweight and obesity.
 People who have a BMI between 25 and 30 are considered overweight.
 Obesity is defined as having a BMI of 30 or greater.
 You can calculate your BMI to learn if you are overweight or obese.
 Being overweight or obese may increase the risk of health problems.
 Your health care provider can assess your individual risk due to your weight.

 A good indication of whether one is eating healthy is by looking at BMI and the body’s overall impression.
-A BMI in the lower part of the normal spectrum may indicate that too many unhealthy foods and sugars are not consumed.
+A BMI in the lower part of the normal spectrum may indicate that you are staying clear of too many unhealthy foods and controlling your general intake of sugar.
 If the body appears “trimmed”, it is a good indicator that you are on the right track with the current diet.

 To keep the weight in check you have to exercise and eat healthily.
 In my free book Eczemahealingguide you can read more about a healthy diet that is optimal for fighting both eczema and weight problems.
 You will also learn some mental techniques to keep doing the right thing as a part of your future life.